pub struct ScopedJoinHandle<'scope, T>(/* private fields */);Expand description

 Checks if the associated thread has finished running its main function.

-supports implementing a non-blocking join operation, by checking
+is_finished supports implementing a non-blocking join operation, by checking

-.
+is_finished, and calling join if it returns true.
 This function does not block.
 To

-block while waiting on the thread to finish, use join
+block while waiting on the thread to finish, use join.

-for a brief moment after the thread’s main
+This might return true for a brief moment after the thread’s main

 function has returned, but before the thread itself has stopped running.

-However, once this returns true
+However, once this returns true, join can be expected

 to return quickly, without blocking for any significant amount of time.